Back To Top

 Im Jong-seok, who served as chief of staff for former President Moon Jae-in, speaks during a commemorative event marking the sixth anniversary of the Pyongyang Declaration signed between Moon and North Korean leader Kim Jong-un on Sept.
 19, 2018.
 (Yonhap)

-Im Jong-seok, who was chief of staff for former President Moon Jae-in, sparked criticism across partisan lines after he argued South Korea should no longer pursue reunification with the North as a policy goal, and should instead accept the status quo of two Koreas.
-His comments have drawn condemnation from both liberal and conservative factions.
+Im Jong-seok, who was chief of staff for former President Moon Jae-in, sparked criticism across partisan lines after he argued South Korea should no longer pursue reunification with the North as a policy goal, and instead accept the status quo of two Koreas.

-Tae Yong-ho, on the presidential advisory council of Korean reunification, told The Korea Herald on Monday that Im was “empowering Kim Jong-un’s two-state policy” with his suggestion.
+Tae Yong-ho, on the presidential advisory council of Korean reunification, told The Korea Herald on Monday that Im was “empowering Kim Jong-un and his two-state policy” with his suggestion.

 “If the concept of doing away with reunification becomes an accepted paradigm in South Korean politics, we will have no say in the human rights violations occurring north of the border,” he said.